e700k/GettingAndCleaningData/README.md

 # Getting And Cleaning Data - Course Project

+**Contents**
+run_analysis.R -- the script file including the function to be called CodeBook.md -- a codebook identifying the varables in the output README.md -- this file

 The script file **run_analysis.R** contains a single function that is designed to work with the data set called "UCI HAR Dataset", that includes